 “Scared to be seen naked?
 Drink.
 Scared he doesn’t like you?
 Drink.
 Scared you don’t like him?
 Oooh, honey, drink up.”

-Hepola gives up the drink, deciding to be "fully present" and "fully revealed" to her sexual partner.
-She has a revelation when she hears comedian Louis C.K. confess he doesn't like the uncomfortable (plain wrong) intimacy of hook-up culture.
-But it wasn't easy for Hepola, as being fully present isn't easy for anybody.
+Hepola gives up the drink, deciding to be “fully present” and “fully revealed” to her sexual partner.
+She has a revelation when she hears comedian Louis C.K. confess he doesn’t like the uncomfortable (plain wrong) intimacy of hook-up culture.
+But it wasn’t easy for Hepola, as being fully present isn’t easy for anybody.
 One of the great dramatic portrayals of the strangeness and fear of sex without drinking (for someone used to it) was when Dennis Franz, as Det.
 Andy Sipowicz on NYPD Blue, went to bed sober with Sylvia Costas.
 That was twenty years ago.
-Same dilemmas, same hard solutions.The BEST SALES on Amazon NOW ]
+Same dilemmas, same hard solutions.Up to 70% off on Hottest Amazon Deals]